Hancock County Live Oak Tree Registration

 Bay Saint Louis, MS 39520

 After the form has been received, someone will contact you and make an appointment to come out to measure and record the necessary data for trees that qualify.
+If the tree is accessible, the owner does not have to be present when we measure.
 Requests are taken in the order that they are received.
 All documents are kept on file at the Hancock County Historical Society.

 WHAT ARE THE REQUIREMENTS?